 Hven Alpacka offers trekking tours around the island on their 12 alpacas.
 During the trek they’ll tell you more about alpacas, their anatomy, their wool and a history of this interesting species.
 The tour takes around two hours and takes in some stunning scenery around the island of Ven.

 Spend the night (or several) on the island, and choose from cottages, a campsite and different guest houses.
 Camp Ven offers cottages and camp rooms in excellent locations all around the island.
 Their “Glamping” concept is to offer simply furnished accommodation in bunk beds, but with a real roof over your head in beautiful nature.
-If you prefer something a bit more luxurious, they offer “hotel-made beds”.
-There’s a restaurant at Strandkrogen that serves great evening meals.
+If you prefer something a bit more luxurious, they offer “hotel-made beds” or proper hotel rooms at the main facility The House of Hven.
+There’s a restaurant at Strandkrogen that serves evening meals.